IPO and STO are identical in their objective and effect.

 STO benefits over IPO

-- Costs— It is estimated that an STO campaign costs 40% less than an IPO.
-Mostly due to the fact that it is carried out in digital form on a decentralized blockchain network.
+• Costs— Experts estimate that an STO campaign costs 40% less than an IPO, mostly because it occurs in digital form on a decentralized blockchain network.
 Smart Contracts facilitates regulatory compliance allowing more effective sales and exits by eliminating intermediary fees.
 All actions associated with a token are programmed into it making possible a range of automatic activities and steps.

-- Global — IPOs are usually performed within the jurisdictions in which the business conduct operations, shutting out foreign investors.
-With STOs, this issue can be resolved by investors conceding to be treated as local persons or entities under the jurisdiction of issuance of the token.
-In the case of EDSX, an EU individual will have to acknowledge and provide consent to be treated as a local Swiss resident as EDSX is based in Switzerland.
+• Global — Businesses usually perform IPOs within the jurisdictions where they operate, shutting out foreign investors.
+STOs can resolve this issue by investors agreeing to be treated as local persons or entities under the jurisdiction issuing the token.
+For EDSX, an EU individual must acknowledge and consent to treating themselves as a local Swiss resident since EDSX operates from Switzerland.
 Investors also need to have an account (essentially undergone KYC) on the STO platform to take part in it.
 Therefore, STOs are not limited to a specific area (unless if that is the intention).
 This trait alone brings incredible advantage in boosting the investor pool.

-- Novel — Cryptocurrencies and also ICOs swept the financial markets as no one ever anticipated, except for the hardcore followers and crypto believers.
-Get rich quick promises and the appeal of how easy it was getting involved produced an enormous community of individuals that have been for the first time introduced to investing.
+• Novel — Cryptocurrencies and also ICOs swept the financial markets as no one ever anticipated, except for the hardcore followers and crypto believers.
+This sentence does not contain any passive voice, so no changes are needed.
 Unfortunately, the majority of people involved in ICOs lost their money due to its unregulated nature.
 This investor group is now interested in safer and better investments.
 The investor profile can be somewhat different between an STO investor and an ICO investor, though the curiosity in STOs is already significant, and provides excellent reception amongst these brand new investors.
 Particularly the younger generations are happily adopting token investments rather than opening classic investment accounts with brokers.
 These individuals do not operate on traditional stock markets and probably never will.
 Institutional investors that invest in the traditional stock markets although going to continue to do so will also start purchasing and holding security tokens in their portfolios.

-- Continuous access - 24/7/365 — Trading in the security token market is 24/7/365 with 99.99 % uptime.
-Because Security Tokens and STOs Tokens are decentralized and automated the majority of administrative responsibilities which are done by executive, stakeholders, panel members, financial analysts, and brokers in the analogous realm of the human-run public business are built in code.
+• Continuous access – 24/7/365 — Trading in the security token market is 24/7/365 with 99.99 % uptime.
+Because Security Tokens and STOs decentralize and automate processes, the underlying code incorporates many administrative responsibilities normally performed by executives, stakeholders, panel members, financial analysts, and brokers in analogous human-run public businesses.
 Issuance, reporting, settlement, clearance, underwriting, exchange, registry, and compliance do not involve human intervention in a security token.
 Hence the convenience to acquire or dispose of them around the clock.

 STOs will disrupt traditional IPOs

 Traditional IPOs feature a track record of high exclusivity, only available to a tiny, pre-selected group of investors.
 With STOs the objective is different.
-The need for going public is rather served by an inclusive offering that in turn provides substantial financial savings.
+An inclusive offering better serves the need for going public, while providing substantial financial savings.
 The reduced costs are not the sole advantages of STOs.
-Since STOs are available to a much broader audience, beyond the exclusive big-player club, greater number of investor access, better returns and prices are obtained and deeper liquidity is made available.
+Since STOs are available to a much broader audience beyond the exclusive big-player club, they provide greater investor access, better returns and prices, and deeper liquidity.

 The macro and micro Tokenomics is still in its nascence.
-The STOs is the next logical step after the ICO frenzy, and it is expected to continue to evolve.
-2020 was considered to be the year of the STO until the outbreak of COVID.
-After the pandemic crisis is resolved the entire game might change again with a new innovation that we might not have even dreamed of.
-It is thrilling to have such a brand new, volatile, and innovative industry that leaves the financial world at the edge of their seat waiting to witness what happens next.
+STOs exemplify the next logical step after the ICO frenzy, and experts expect them to continue evolving.
+Many considered 2020 the year of the STO until the COVID outbreak.
+After resolving the pandemic crisis, innovators may transform the game.
+A new innovation could surprise us, something we didn’t imagine before.
+Working in this field is thrilling.
+The industry is new, unpredictable and always changing.
+It leaves financiers on the edge of their seats.
+All are waiting to see what will happen next.